Winter Steelhead Fishing Pennsylvania

 Dropping water temps suck, rising temps are good, stable temps are a maybe.

-Remember this, and winter steelhead fishing in Pennsylvania might get more manageable for you.
+If you remember this, winter steelhead fishing might get more manageable for you.

 Since I guide in the winter months and have been fishing for steelhead during the winter for over 36 years, I think I’ve figured out water temps.